jordhy/DefiBuddy/README.md

 Importantly, this layer does not execute trades.
 It produces structured intelligence.

-Layer 2: Human-in-the-Loop Portfolio Allocation
+**Layer 2: Human-in-the-Loop Portfolio Allocation**

 This is the core of the system.

-The human in the loop is the aspiring fund manager.
+The human-in-the-loop is the aspiring fund manager.

 This individual:
 	•	Reviews the structured social insights